RocketChat/botswana-snap/README.md

 BOTSwana enables you to develop, test, manage and run fleets of bots right on your Linux system.

-You no longer have to struggle with installing complex bot runtime, or pay dearly for bot SaaS.
-Leverage the connectivity, storage, and multi-core computing power of your Linux system to manage or run tens or hundreds of bot concurrently.
+You no longer have to struggle with installing complex bot runtime; or pay dearly for bot SaaS.

+Leverage the connectivity, storage, and multi-core computing power of your Linux system to manage and run tens (or hundreds!) of bots simultaneously.

-Unleash your personal Kalahari of Bots with BOTSwana TODAY !!
+_*Unleash your personal Kalahari of Bots with BOTSwana TODAY !!*_

 # Installation
 Until BOTSwana is officially registered at the snap store, download the latest snap file for your architecture and run: